-8. HW200 (Provision of Visibility Splays)
+9. HW200 (Provision of Visibility Splays)

-Before the development hereby permitted is brought into use and notwithstanding the provisions of the Town and Country Planning (General Permitted Development) Order 2015 or any subsequent re-enactment thereof, the land designated as visibility splay(s) as indicated on the approved plan (ref: 2315 02C) shall be cleared of all obstructions over 0.6 metres above the level of the adjoining highway, including the reduction in level of the land if necessary, and nothing over that height shall be permitted to remain, be placed, built, planted or grown on the land so designated at any time.
+Before the development, hereby permitted, is brought into use and notwithstanding the provisions of the Town and Country Planning (General Permitted Development) (England) Order 2015 (as amended) or any order revoking and re-enacting that order with or without modification, the land designated as visibility splays as indicated on the approved plan (Drawing No: 2315 02D) shall be cleared of all obstructions over 0.6 metres above the level of the adjoining highway, including the reduction in level of the land if necessary, and nothing over that height shall be permitted to remain, be placed, built, planted or grown on the land so designated at any time.